carpentries/carpentrycon/AtoZ_of_CarpentryCon.md

 University College Dublin (UCD) is our venue host, where we have been provided with an excellent facility to hold our inaugural CarpentryCon.

-> "Founded one hundred and sixty years ago, University College Dublin has continued to make a unique and substantial contribution to the creation of modern Ireland" (-UCD Statement).
+> "Founded one hundred and sixty years ago, University College Dublin has continued to make a unique and substantial contribution to the creation of modern Ireland" - UCD Statement

-We are thankful to our conference host, for the constant support by the venue manager and several volunteers for helping us with everything we needed while not being on the site.
+We are thankful to our conference host, the venue manager, the 'Summer at UCD' staff, and several volunteers for their constant support and help with everything we needed while not being on the site.

 See *O'Brien Centre* to check out the conference venue at UCD.
 See our [Accessibility Page](https://github.com/carpentries/carpentrycon/blob/master/venue.md) for more imformation on what you can do while at UCD.